Wellesley students must complete all of the steps below, even if you’ve previously engaged in a UROP or cross-registered at MIT.

 The MIT faculty member overseeing your research must e-sign your cross-registration form as the Faculty Supervisor.
 Your form will not be accepted if signed by someone other than the faculty member (e.g. postdoc or graduate student directly supervising you).

-Email completed PDF copies of both your cross-registration form and MIT Non-Institute Biographic form to UROP staff (firstname.lastname@example.org) for verification and approval no later than Friday, March 4, 2022 at 5pm ET (for Spring UROPs).
+Email completed PDF copies of both your cross-registration form and MIT Non-Institute Biographic form to UROP staff (email@example.com) for verification and approval no later than January 8, 2024 (for IAP 2024 – pay/volunteer only Wellesley does not allow IAP credit UROPs) or March 8, 2024 at 5pm ET (for Spring 2024).
 Failure to accurately complete the cross-registration documents will result in them not being accepted.

-UROP staff will review and then email your cross-registration forms to the MIT Registrar’s office (email@example.com).
-Allow 2-3 business days for the MIT Registrar to process your cross-registration.
+UROP staff will review and email your cross-registration forms to the MIT Registrar’s office.
+Allow 2-3 business days for the MIT Registrar to process your cross-registration, before proceeding to the next step.

-Once you have access to campus, go to MIT Card Services in Room E17-106 to obtain your MIT ID card.
-You’ll need this card to enter MIT buildings.
+If you do not already have a MIT ID card, then go to MIT Card Services in Room E17-106 to obtain one.
+You’ll need this card to enter MIT buildings, labs, etc.

-Write your 1-2 page research proposal using our 2021-22 academic year proposal template.
-Even if continuing a UROP from a prior term, you must update your proposal to include your research plan/goals for the current term, etc.
+Write your 1-2 page research proposal using our proposal template.
+Even if continuing a UROP from a prior term, you must update your proposal to include your research plan/goals for the current term.

 If you haven’t yet completed the MIT IPIA agreement, your UROP homepage will display a notice & link to complete this form online.
 Once you complete the IPIA form, you’ll be able to complete your formal MIT UROP application.